jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-06-01-why-does-not-God-reveal-himself-physically.md

 Here it goes...

+(Please **note** that that question assumes that God exists.
+If you do not believe that God exists, then that question will not be of any significance to you.)

 When we hear questions like that, _"Why doesn't God physically reveal Himself?"_, we sometimes forget that God has emotions too.
 He is not a robot.

 <!--more-->